stephendavid77/LyricPilot/README.md

 ## How to Configure (Upload) a New Song

-Use `curl` to upload your song files to the backend.
+This process uses the backend's REST API to upload your song files.

 1.  **Prepare your song file:** Have your audio (MP3/WAV), MIDI, MusicXML, or plain text lyrics (`.txt`) file ready.